 Let’s start with a bit of background information on encryption standards.
 The earlier Data Encryption Standard (DES), developed in the mid-1970s and officially adopted in 1977, had become outdated and increasingly susceptible to cyberattacks by the 1990s.
 So, the US National Institute of Standards and Technology (NIST) decided to replace it with a new, advanced standard.

 NIST solicited and ultimately considered several proposals.
 The winning one, submitted by two young Belgian cryptologists – Vincent Rijmen and Joan Daemen – was called Rijndael.
 We use it synonymously with AES.
 NIST officially adopted the new encryption system in November 2001, and it became effective in May 2002.
 The rest of the world quickly followed suit.

 But enough with the boring stuff.
 Let’s move on to the specifics.

 At its simplest, AES is a cryptographic algorithm used to protect electronic data.
 It’s a symmetric block cipher that can encrypt and decrypt information.
 Encryption converts data to an unintelligible form called ciphertext.
 Decryption converts the data back into its original form called plaintext.

 Here’s what makes it so special:

 First, AES has an encryption key length of 128, 192, and 256 bits, which can encrypt and decrypt data in blocks of 128 bits.
-The longest AES encryption key length is also known as military grade encryption.
-While it is the most secure, you should be perfectly fine using any of the other two – unless, like the US National Security Agency, you fear future attacks from quantum computers!
+The longest AES encryption key length is also known as military-grade encryption.
+While it is the most secure and most of the antivirus software and password managing solutions use 256 bits, you should be perfectly fine using any of the other two – unless, like the US National Security Agency, you fear future attacks from quantum computers!

 Second, it can resist most if not all known attacks (more on that a bit later).